SMetto20/Akan-name-generator/README.md

 Just download uzip and run

 ### BDD
-I started by looking at how to derive value from the user. which I then  used to calculate the dy of the week they were born, which is one determinant of the Akan name.
+I started by looking at how to derive value from the user. which I then  used to calculate the day of the week they were born, which is one determinant of the Akan name.
 I then derived a way to combine the Gender the user inputs and the number returned after the date determinant formular is run.
 Futhermore, depending on the users gender I then assigned different functions to be called that would then return the users Akan name

 ### Website
 [website](https://smetto20.github.io/Akan-name-generator/)